bluerobotics/bluePLM/solidworks-addin/README.md

 - Verify your Supabase URL and API key
 - Check that your firewall allows HTTPS connections
-- Try signing in through the BluePDM desktop app first
+- Try signing in through the BluePLM desktop app first

 ### Files won't open as writable